 From time to time, we may engage in acquisition opportunities we believe are complementary to our business and brand.
 Integrating acquired businesses can require significant efforts and resources, which could divert management attention from more profitable business operations.
 From time to time we have also disposed of certain assets where we did not think our activities aligned to our operating model.
 If we fail to successfully integrate acquired businesses or effectively manage dispositions, we may not realize the financial benefits or other synergies we anticipated.
 In addition, in connection with our acquisitions, we may record goodwill or other indefinite-lived intangible assets.
 We have recognized goodwill impairment charges in the past, including in Fiscal 2020 with respect to our Latin America reporting unit, and our Canada reporting unit, within our North America operating segment.
 Additional goodwill impairment charges could have an adverse effect on our results of operations and financial position.
-Additionally, from time to time, we may invest in business infrastructure, new businesses and expansion of existing businesses, such as the expansion of our network of brand and factory house stores and our digital strategy (including our ecommerce platform), or supporting our corporate infrastructure (including our global and regional headquarters).
+Additionally, from time to time, we may invest in business infrastructure, new businesses and expansion of existing businesses, such as the expansion of our network of brand and factory house stores and our distribution facilities, implementing our global operating and financial reporting information technology system, supporting our digital strategy (including our e-commerce platform), or supporting our corporate infrastructure (including our global and regional headquarters).
 These investments require substantial cash investments and management attention, and infrastructure investments may also divert funds from other potential business opportunities.
 We believe cost effective investments are essential to business growth and profitability.
 The failure of any significant investment to provide the returns or synergies we expect could adversely affect our financial results.